-Vienna roast coffee has lost most of its moisture during roasting and is, therefore unlike lighter roasts such as the blonde roast, easy to grind with consistency.
+Vienna roast coffee has lost most of its moisture during roasting and is easy to grind to a uniform grind size.
+Lighter roasts such as the blonde roast require a good grinder for consistent grind size.
 Prolonged roasting also makes the Vienna roast more soluble hence suitable for pulling espresso.

 Adding milk to Vienna roast coffee softens its bitter overtones leading to a smooth drink.
 Viennese roast is also a great choice for cold-brew coffee.

 Read our comprehensive post about blonde roast coffee.

 Vienna roast is one of the hardest roasts to make: you roast the beans to a dark level just enough to develop a little bitterness and pull them out of the roaster before they acquire the smoky flavors.
 This roast level is in-between the Full City plus and the French roast.

 The Viennese roast is less popular than the French and Italian roasts but yields fuller-bodied coffee than the two.